 How to Apply

-- Those applying to the M.A. in Higher Education and Student Development will be given priority.
+- Applicants must commit to being full-time residential students in the M.A. in Higher Education and Student Development program.